top of page

 Resurrections: A Matrix fanfic

 The fourth installment of the Matrix franchise was out in the theaters on December 22nd, 2021.
-Appropriately titled Matrix Resurrections, the movie by director Lana Wachowsky feels like fiction written by a fan of the story.
+Appropriately titled The Matrix Resurrections, the movie by director Lana Wachowsky feels like it was written by a fan of the original trilogy.

 Don’t get me wrong; I really like fanfics.
 And I thoroughly enjoyed the movie.
 But I understand why so many people snubbed it.
 Fanfic-lovers are a niche crowd, after all.

-Without further ado, here is why Matrix IV feels like fanfic.
+Without further ado, here are five points that make The Matrix IV feels like fanfic.

 I’m issuing the warning: SPOILERS ahead.